 You have had a primer in fundamentals and you can execute basic movements with a partner.
 You have experienced some styles of dance and can sometimes differentiate between styles of music.

-Level 3 - video audition
+Level 3 - placement class or video

 You have an expanded vocabulary (aesthetic and movements) and have started to incorporate musicality.
 Your movements typically match the song style.
 You can safely execute movements with a partner.

-Level 4- video audition
+Level 4- placement class or video

 You consistently demonstrate, describe, and differentiate between a range of styles and movements, while maintaining blues aesthetic.
 You include some layered movements.
 You can observe and work out movement execution.

 Note: You can try to be placed in Level 5 by attending the Friday morning placement class.

 Have you ever wanted a visual idea of what levels look like?
 Well you’re in luck!
 Adam and Krystal Wilkerson teamed up to provide you with these wonderful practice videos exploring idioms at different levels.

 REMINDER: While the Wilkersons are demonstrating skills for Levels 2, 3, and 4, only Levels 3 and 4 require audition.

 NOTE: These videos demonstrate a certain level of partnership and quality of movement - not necessarily movements you have to replicate move for move.
 If you submit a placement video, it should simply show competency for the level you choose to audition for, with these videos acting as a guide.